-We strive to integrate multiple diverse human perspectives in order to arrive at a more perfect understanding of the truth.
+- We strive to integrate multiple diverse human perspectives in order to arrive at a more complete understanding of ourselves and the world around us.

-We are especially focused on cultural evolution, since what it means to be human is so intertwined with our cultural identity.
+- We are particularly interested in cultural evolution, since what it means to be human is so intertwined with our cultural identity.

-We believe in the importance of the written word, including many works of philosophy and literature, but place no faith in any single text that we deem to be sacred.
+- We place great value on the written word, including many works of philosophy and literature, but place no faith in any single text that we deem to be sacred.

-We experience a sense of wonder in our approach to the world as we encounter the mysterious, the unexpected, the unfamiliar and the unexplained.
+- We experience a sense of wonder in our approach to the world as we encounter the mysterious, the unexpected, the unfamiliar and the inexplicable.

 Let us call love the apprehension of something outside of oneself, some being or form that is other than our self, and yet that affirms the possibility of a greater unity of which we are each but parts, a unity that leaves us still ourselves, and yet also part of something inestimably greater.

-This sensation of love may be felt in the presence of another person, or a group of people, or a work of art, or another living creature, or some element of the natural world, or in the embrace of the entire world around us.
+This intense feeling of deep affection may be felt in the presence of another person, or a group of people, or a work of art, or another living creature, or some element of the natural world, or in the embrace of the entire world around us.